TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 ## Broader Implications

 One of the main economic impacts is power.
 Our system will draw more power; however, using sleep modes on certain sensors or cameras will draw less power to the system.
 Another impact is the wiring and sensors within the greenhouse.
 There is a potential chance it will affect the greenhouse in unexpected ways and give errors to the sensors with the high humidity.

-## Automation

-The CO2, O2, temperature, sunlight, and humidity sensors will collect the data from the farmhouse, then the raspberry pi reads the sensor data and stores it.
-According to the data obtained the system will adjust optional water pumps, fan speeds, and ventilation angles.

 ## References